Hebrews 2:5–9 . . . facilitated by Warren

-The author continues his discussion of angels, making one more observation about them.
-Chpt.
-1 shows Jesus' superiority in his deity; today's passage demonstrates his superiority in his humanity.
-The author's exhortation in 2:1–4 was meant to be an attention getter.
-Verse 5 builds on that "pay more careful attention to Jesus' words" exhortation, which is an integral part of knowing that Jesus is not only God's Son but God himself.
-The text picks up and shows the superiority of the Son in his humanity.
+The author continues to explain the meaning of his discussion of angels, making one more observation about them.
+Chapter 1 highlights Jesus' superiority in his deity; today's passage demonstrates his superiority in his humanity.
+The author's direct exhortation in 2:1–4 to "pay the most careful attention" was meant to be an attention getter.
+Verse 5 then builds on that "pay more careful attention to Jesus' words" exhortation, which is an integral part of knowing that Jesus isn't only Father God's Son but God himself.
+The text picks up and demonstrates the superiority of the Son in his humanity.
 In order to prove that Jesus, who's always been God, became a man, in order to save men, women, and children from Satan's power, the author references within vv.
-6–8 a few key elements of Psalm 8:4–6, which is highlighted in Warren's custom Bible bookmark.
+6–8 a number of key elements of Psalm 8:4–6, which is highlighted in Warren's custom Bible bookmark.

 So, before we focus on the today's text, it'll be important to understand and appreciate the meaning of Psalm 8:4–6, which the author invokes herein.
 Pastor/teacher/elder Bob Deffinbaugh says this about the flow of the argument of Psalm 8: "Its author (David) begins with a word of praise: 'O Lord, our Lord, how majestic is your name in all the earth!'
 The majesty to which David refers can be seen in the splendor of the heavens, which is but a reflection of the splendor of the Creator of the heavens (v.
 1b).
 One can easily think of David’s recollection of his days as a young shepherd boy, lying out at night with his father’s flock, gazing into the heavens and marveling at the majesty of it all.
 Verse 2 commences the theme of the relationship of greatness with insignificance.
 David continues the same theme (of greatness and seeming insignificance) in vv.
 3–8."